nbalestra/alc-workshop/docs/module-4/lab-3.md

 6. Review the mock body of the operation, which in this case, contains the name, description, category, etc. of the product to be created, and click the Send button.

-7. If everything was successful, you should receive a 201 response code, and a response body that contains the new product ID.
+7. If everything was successful, you should receive a `201 - Created` response code, and a response body that contains the new product ID.

     **Take note of this ID**.
 We will use it in the following steps.